aflotten/scheduler/README.md

 https://github.com/lighthouse-labs/scheduler-api

 Fork and clone the repository and follow the instructions within the README file in order to get the database up and running!
+This API will have to be running simultaneously to the scheduler app!

 ## About Interview Scheduler